How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 Jiufen Old Street

-While the crowds in Jiufen may leave you jaded, the food won’t.
+While the crowds in Jiufen may leave you jaded, I promise you that the food won’t.
 Walk along Jiufen Old Street to discover the town’s famous street food concoctions.
-Those with a sweet tooth will love Jiufen’s taro balls and peanut ice cream rolls.
+If you’ve got a sweet tooth like I do, you’ll love Jiufen’s taro balls and peanut ice cream rolls.
+Yum!

 Where to stay in Taipei

-The best place to base yourself while visiting Taipei is Zhongzheng District.
-Alternatively, book yourself into one of the best places to stay in Ximending.
+In my opinion, the most convenient place to base yourself while visiting Taipei is Zhongzheng District.
+Alternatively, book yourself into one of the many cool places to stay in Ximending.
 Both of these districts are super central, close to Taipei Main Station, and offer quick access to superb food and fun things to do.

-Here are some of the best hotels in Taipei:
+Here are some of our favorite hotels in Taipei:

-• Roaders Hotel is a stylish modern hotel is located near Ximending.
-It features a shared lounge with cool entertainment options like a 24-hour movie theatre and dartboards.
-Both Ximen Station and Taipei Main Station are within short walking distance.
+This stylish modern hotel is located near Ximending.
+We love this hotel’s shared lounge, offering cool entertainment options like a 24-hour movie theatre and dartboards.
+Both Ximen Station and Taipei Main Station are within short walking distance of the hotel.

-• Hotel Relax III is a contemporary hotel within a 5-minute walk of Taipei Main Station.
-It offers beautiful modern rooms with comfortable beds.
-It’s a great choice for staying in Zhongzheng.
+This contemporary hotel is within a 5-minute walk of Taipei Main Station.
+We like its beautiful modern rooms with comfortable beds, which are more spacious than many we’ve found in the city.
+We think it’s a great choice for staying in Zhongzheng.

-• W Taipei is the hippest hotel in the city.
-It charms with a sophisticated contemporary style that propels it ahead of the pack among the top 5-star hotels in Taipei.
-Views towards Taipei 101 and the city, especially from the sleek outdoor pool area, are stunning.
+The hippest hotel in the city, W Taipei charms us with a sophisticated contemporary style that propels it ahead of the pack among our favorite 5-star hotels in Taipei.
+We can’t get enough of the hotel’s views towards Taipei 101 and the city, especially from the sleek outdoor pool area.

-Don’t leave booking your Taipei accommodations to the last minute.
-All these hotels are popular and book up fast.
+PRO TIP: Don’t leave booking your Taipei accommodations to the last minute.
+In our experience, all these hotels are popular and book up fast.

 Getting to Taipei

 Several major international airlines offer flights to Taipei from North America and Europe.
 Airlines flying into Taipei include Cathay Pacific, All Nippon Airways, and EVA Air.
-I’ve flown all these airlines to Asia and would recommend any of them—especially Cathay Pacific.
+I’ve flown all these airlines to Asia, and I would recommend any of them—especially Cathay Pacific.
+(A random last-minute complimentary upgrade to first class on a long-haul flight to Asia kinda locked me in as a fan for life.)

 Looking for awesome flight deals to Taipei?
 I’d recommend starting your search at Cheapoair!